Many homeowners are unsure whether wood kitchen flooring is an appropriate choice for their space.

-‘Many of my clients love the touch of warmth that wood floors lend their kitchens,’ says Benjamin Johnston of Benjamin Johnston Design ‘But regardless of whether they are engineered or real wood, they can take a beating in this high-traffic space.
+‘Many of my clients love the touch of warmth that wood floors lend their kitchens,’ says Benjamin Johnston of Benjamin Johnston Design (opens in new tab) ‘But regardless of whether they are engineered or real wood, they can take a beating in this high-traffic space.

-'If you decide to go with wood flooring in your kitchen, consider a matte finish (in both real and engineered options) as it tends to be more forgiving, or go with reclaimed wood flooring that already has an inherent character from its previous life.’
+'If you decide to go with wood kitchen flooring, consider a matte finish (in both real and engineered options) as it tends to be more forgiving, or go with reclaimed wood flooring that already has an inherent character from its previous life.’

 Is wood flooring suitable for kitchens?

-Solid wood flooring for kitchens
+Solid wood kitchen flooring

-‘Wooden floors are a popular choice for kitchens as they feel warm under foot and lend an element of natural beauty to any style of kitchen, contemporary or traditional,’ says David Papworth, General Manager, Junckers.
-‘Shiny surfaces and hard materials often found in kitchens are instantly softened with a wood floor; it gives the room a balance and makes it look more homely.
+‘Wooden floors are a popular choice for kitchens as they feel warm under foot and lend an element of natural beauty to any style of kitchen, contemporary or traditional,’ says David Papworth, general manager of Junckers (opens in new tab).

 ‘Hardwood timbers are perfect for busy living areas as they are durable and easy to maintain.
 There’s also the option to install underfloor heating, although not all solid wood floors are compatible: check with the manufacturer or installer. ’

-Engineered wood flooring for kitchens
+Engineered wood kitchen flooring

-‘The main difference is the way the planks of flooring are constructed,’ explains Robert Walsh, owner/founder of Ted Todd Fine Wood Floors.
+‘The main difference is the way the planks of flooring are constructed,’ explains Robert Walsh, owner and founder of Ted Todd Fine Wood Floors (opens in new tab).
 ‘Engineered wood floors are available as planks, parquet and panels and can be really transformative in any space.

 'The quality of an engineered wood floor is largely determined by the depth of the top layer of wood (known as the wear layer).
-The thicker the wear layer, the better, in terms of look, feel, sound and durability.’
+The thicker the wear layer, the better in terms of look, feel, sound and durability.’

-Reclaimed wood flooring for kitchens
+Reclaimed wood kitchen flooring